twilio-labs/function-templates/funlet-whisper/README.md

-# Funlet
+# Whisper Funlet

-This Twilio Function is based on the Twimlet of the same name.
+This Twilio Function is based on the undocumented Twimlet of the same name (`whisper.php`).

 It can be used as a drop-in replacement for the Twimlet, with the same GET parameters, by using the URL of the Twilio Function as